Published July 6, 2026 · Updated July 7, 2026 · Samson PG

 You probably don't need GPT-4o for every request.
-Here's how to find out exactly which models are costing you the most and what to switch to.
+Here's how to find which models are costing you the most and what to switch to.

 The most effective way to reduce AI API costs is not to make fewer requests — it is to match the model to the task.
 Most developers use the same flagship model everywhere because it is the default.
 That is the expensive habit.
 Swapping gpt-4o for gpt-4o-mini on tasks that do not need deep reasoning cuts input token costs by 17×, with no change to your application logic.